 An IC is better placed to showcase success or results because these are well-defined and immediate or short-term in nature as opposed to that of an EM whose success is only evident over a period of time, sometimes stretching over a quarter or a year.

 An IC’s success is dependent on the immediate resolution of issues and completion of components of a project without having to work through others.
 However, an EM works on multiple aspects with various dependencies, in which success and failure go hand-in-hand.
 EMs are focused on overall project outcomes.

 The success of an IC is measured in terms of the contribution of an individual within a team or on a particular project while the success of an EM is measured in terms of the contribution or impact of a team on the company.

 An EMs success can be broadly measured or projected based on the following areas –

-- Execution – How smooth is execution of projects on a daily basis?
+- Execution: How smooth is the execution of projects on a daily basis?
 How extensively and effectively are goals met?

 While there is no universal checklist to determine whether an engineer should remain an IC or become an EM, in deciding to pursue one over the other, one should carefully consider what each role entails, the skill sets required to be an EM, one’s strengths and motivations to pursue an EM role, career paths and growth opportunities as an EM, and the potential to create an impact as an EM personally and professionally.